-If a certification from a professional college / body (such as medical training colleges or other registered training organisations) meets the scope of the HTTRA NBEDS 2018-19 (i.e. attain the necessary qualifications or recognised professional body registration to practice; or undertake specialist or advanced practice), it is considered eligible for inclusion.
-Where the certification is undertaken for continuing professional development, it does not meet the scope and therefore does not qualify for inclusion.
+If a certification from a professional college / body (such as medical training colleges or other registered training organisations) meets the definition of teaching and training for ABF purposes (i.e. attain the necessary qualifications or recognised professional body registration to practice; or undertake specialist or advanced practice), it is considered eligible to report against the HTTRA NBEDS 2020-21 where the certification is undertaken for continuing professional development, it does not meet the definition of teaching and training for ABF purposes and therefore should not be reported.

-8. Are formal and local competency training packages in-scope for HTTRA NBEDS as they represent an important workforce development process and would meet the definition of 'undertaking specialist / advanced practice' within the teaching and training definition?
+8. Are formal and local competency training packages considered in-scope for the HTTRA NBEDS as they represent an important workforce development process and would meet the definition of 'undertaking specialist / advanced practice' within the teaching and training definition?

-To qualify for inclusion in the HTTRA NBEDS, the training package would be required to be delivered by a registered training organisation, and result in a recognised qualification (or statement of attainment) that clearly indicates the scope of the specialist or advanced practice.
+To be eligible for reporting to the HTTRA NBEDS, the training package would be required to be delivered by a registered training organisation, and result in a recognised qualification (or statement of attainment) that clearly indicates the scope of the specialist or advanced practice.
 Training in new skills, technologies or techniques that are considered to be part of everyday clinical practice are out of scope for the HTTRA NBEDS.
-Refer also section 4.3 Out-of-scope teaching and training activities.
+Refer also to section 4.3 out-of-scope teaching and training activities.